Ronnie Ortiz-Magro Confesses About ‘Needed’ Rehab Stay On ‘Jersey Shore Family Vacation’

 Us Weekly reported that Ronnie sought treatment at the Headwaters treatment center in West Palm Beach, Florida, for help with depression and alcohol abuse back in February of this year.

-The entertainment news site also reported that in heading to rehab, Ronnie had the support of his Jersey Shore castmates and show creator Sallyann Salsano.
+The entertainment news site also reported that Ronnie had the support of his Jersey Shore castmates and show creator Sallyann Salsano as he headed to rehab.

-During the current season of Jersey Shore: Family Vacation, the cast has each endured their own set of growing pains.
-The pals, who first appeared in MTV’s Jersey Shore in 2009, have grown up a lot since the MTV show made its debut, centering on the lives of the group as they lived, worked and partied on the Jersey Shore before marriage, babies and life experiences changed them forever.
+During the current season of Jersey Shore: Family Vacation, the cast each endured their own set of growing pains.
+The pals, who first appeared in MTV’s Jersey Shore in 2009, have grown up a lot since the MTV show made its debut.
+The original show centered on the lives of the group as they lived, worked, and partied on the Jersey Shore before marriage, babies, and life experiences changed them forever.

-Today, Ronnie is attempting to piece his life together to be a better father for his daughter, Pauly is a successful DJ, Vinny has written The Keto Guido Cookbook and performs as a dancer at Chippendale’s in Las Vegas, Nicole “Snooki” Polizzi is a mother of three and runs her own business The Snooki Shop in New Jersey, Angelia Pivarnick is engaged to boyfriend Chris Larangeira, Jenni “JWoww” Farley is a mother of two and divorcing Roger Mathews and Deena Nicole Cortese is married to Chris Buckner and mother to one son, CJ.
+Today, Ronnie is attempting to piece his life together to be a better father for his daughter.
+Pauly is a successful DJ, and Vinny has written The Keto Guido Cookbook and performs as a dancer at Chippendales in Las Vegas.
+Nicole “Snooki” Polizzi is a mother of three and runs her own business named The Snooki Shop in New Jersey.
+Angelina Pivarnick is engaged to boyfriend Chris Larangeira.
+Meanwhile, Jenni “JWoww” Farley is a mother of two and divorcing Roger Mathews.
+Deena Nicole Cortese is married to Chris Buckner and mother to one son, CJ.

 Jersey Shore: Family Vacation airs Thursdays at 8 p.m.
 EST on MTV.